What is the Volumetrics Diet Plan?

 To begin following this diet, cut your calorie intake by 500-1000 calories.
 Ensure you strictly stick to low energy density foods like fruits, vegetables, low-fat dairy, lean protein, and whole grains.

 Increase your water intake to stabilize the body (lots of it); take food containing fiber so you are full for a long time.
-Haven fulfilled all these requirements to ensure you exercise at least thirty minutes daily.
+You have fulfilled all these requirements to exercise at least thirty minutes daily.

 The volumetrics diet plan requires its followers to dwell on low energy foods and a high-volume eating plan alongside a lot of water and fiber.

-Followers are free to eat whatever they desire as long as it doesn’t break the diet code.
+Followers can eat whatever they desire if it doesn’t break the diet code.
 Dr. Barbara Rolls also recommends a diary for followers to keep track of their progress and note areas to tidy up.

 Pros and Cons of Volumetrics Diet Plan